LittleEndu/AMQ-node-js/README.md

 If your are instead concerned about this client being a virus, know that it isn't.

 ## Download
-There's no download link at the moment
+Grab the latest release [from here](https://github.com/LittleEndu/AMQ-node-js/releases)

 ## Build insturctions
 I just ran ``electron-builder`` so YMMV